t-kandasami/tp/docs/UserGuide.md

 > **Note:**
 >
 >
-> today's date will be used.
+> Today's date will be used.
 >
 > `<study duration in hours>` should be 0.5 to 24